-Although it is a commercial plugin, you can download and test the plugin in your local environment before purchasing it.
+Although it is a commercial plugin, you can download and test it in your local environment before purchasing.

-The recommended way to install the plugin is via Composer.
-To install the plugin, run the following command in your terminal:
+The recommended installation method is via Composer.
+Run the following command in your terminal:

 composer require johannschopplich/kirby-copilot